 Throughout the Victorian era, tastemakers, authors of household management guides, and writers who contributed articles to ladies' fashion periodicals espoused the virtues of decorative objects in the home.
-As the period progressed from the early through the middle to the late Victorian years, opinions and advice on the amount, type and arrangement of decorations changed according to new tastes and fashions, but one philosophy remained constant—decorations were essential to the creation of tasteful and sophisticated domestic interiors.
+As the period progressed from the early through the middle to the late Victorian years, opinions and advice on the amount, type, and arrangement of decorations changed according to new tastes and fashions, but one philosophy remained constant—decorations were essential to the creation of tasteful and sophisticated domestic interiors.
 It was further believed that through decorations, the lady of the house could cultivate for her family a secure and comfortable living environment that was both spiritually and morally uplifting.

 Candelabrum

-Cornelius and Baker (active 1851-1869)
+Cornelius & Baker (active 1851-1869)

 c.1853